This meetup group was active for a couple of years, but is currently dormant. I’m leaving this page here for the links.

 - My own notes on S&F: Notes on Smullyan & Fitting, and on Forcing.
 The last section is my review of the book, based on the experience of going through the first two parts with a meetup group.
 “On balance, I found it more exasperating than rewarding.
 But it does have its charms….If I had just skimmed the book, glancing at familiar material, I would probably have a more positive impression.”

-- For set-theory forcing, we’re looking at Shoenfield’s paper Unramified Forcing and Halbeisen’s book Combinatorial Set Theory, Part III.
+- For set-theory forcing, we looked at Shoenfield’s paper Unramified Forcing and Halbeisen’s book Combinatorial Set Theory, Part III.

 - Some background notes on logic: Basics of First-order Logic.
 These started out as slides for a talk I gave at the Math for People meetup.
 I’ve repurposed and expanded them.
 These notes are not tied to S&F in any way.